Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation: Conclusion

 \section{Conclusion}

-This paper proposes a new consistency learning scheme, called mutual knowledge distillation (MKD), to finish semantic segmentation with two auxiliary mean-teacher models and the combination of strong-weak augmentation and feature augmentation.
-Experiments show that results outperform the state-of-the-art method on PASCAL VOC 2012 and Cityscapes.
-Notably, our framework's performance improved significantly when the label data is few.
-For example, our method improves 5.81\% with ResNet-50 on the $1/16$ split of PASCAL VOC 2012 and 6.69\% with ResNet-101 on the $1/16$ split of Cityscapes compared with the co-training baseline.
+We have proposed a new consistency learning scheme, called mutual knowledge distillation, for semantic segmentation.
+Our method utilizes two auxiliary mean-teacher models and a combination of strong-weak augmentation and feature augmentation to increase the diversity of training samples for the student network.
+Experimental results show that our proposed method outperforms recent state-of-the-art methods on several benchmark datasets for semantic segmentation, including PASCAL VOC 2012, Cityscapes, and Microsoft COCO.
+Notably, our framework achieves significant performance improvements even when labeled data is limited.